Readability Formulas

 What Every Writer Must Know About Their Readers

 In a bustling coffee shop, a young writer sits hunched over her laptop, her fingers flying across the keyboard.
 She pauses, her eyes scanning the crowded room.
 She notices a group of students engrossed in a textbook, a businessman skimming through stock news on his laptop, and an elderly couple sharing a community newspaper.
 It’s a moment of revelation for her—each person engaged with written words, yet each with a different level of understanding and interest.
-This scene perfectly encapsulates the advice from Robert Gunning, creator of the FOG Index: know your readers’ needs, interests, and preferences so you can write clearly and effectively to them.
+This scene perfectly embraces the advice from Robert Gunning, creator of the FOG Index: know your readers’ needs, interests, and preferences so you can write clearly and effectively to them.

 Here are Robert Gunning’s top tips to write for your readers: